MuslimARC address intracommunity racism and racism/Islamophobia targeting Muslims and Muslims of color

 Over the years, Islamophobia has manifested in both structural (involving the state, systemic, political) and societal elements.
 Structural Islamophobia includes policies and efforts such as the War on Terror; the continued use of Guantánamo Bay to house Muslim prisoners, some of whom have never been charged with a crime; and the now-dismantled NSEERS program.
 Societal Islamophobia includes negative or overly simplistic references to Islam, Muslims, Arabs, and others, in the media and in popular culture.
 RTF grantee the Institute for Social Policy and Understanding (ISPU) and partner organization Bridge Initiative found that Islamophobia increased between 2018 and 2019; this is unsurprising given the intersection of Islamophobic policy and rhetoric.

 Islamophobia in its current form continues to intersect with race and gender.
-At least 20 percent of American Muslims are black, and black Muslims face not only intra-community racism from fellow Muslims, but are also disproportionately affected by police violence and surveillance models like countering violent extremism (CVE); consider, for example, that two out of three of the Department of Homeland Security’s CVE “pilot city” programs targeted the Somali American community (in Boston and Minneapolis, respectively).
+At least 25-30 percent of American Muslims identify as Black or African, and Black Muslims face not only intra-community racism from fellow Muslims, but are also disproportionately affected by police violence and surveillance models like countering violent extremism (CVE); consider, for example, that two out of three of the Department of Homeland Security’s CVE “pilot city” programs targeted the Somali American community (in Boston and Minneapolis, respectively).
 Muslims writ large are surveilled by police, and Arab Americans (regardless of faith) are often singled out for their political views or language.
 Muslim women of all races are continually targeted, particularly those who display visible markers of the faith such as hijab.
-As a result of both Islamophobia and anti-black racism, black Muslim women face higher rates of attack.
+As a result of both Islamophobia and anti-Black racism, Black Muslim women face higher rates of attack.

 What Islamophobia Isn’t:

 The first hate crime victim after 9/11 was a Sikh man, Balbir Singh Sodi, whose murderer mistook him for a Muslim.
 Sikh men, who traditionally wear a turban, non-Muslim Arabs, and other people perceived to be Muslim are frequently victims of Islamophobic rhetoric and attacks.
-This is why RTF intentionally funds Muslim, Arab, and South Asian communities because we recognize that a spectrum of communities are affected by Islamophobia.
+This is why RTF intentionally funds Black/African, Arab, Middle Eastern, Muslim, and South Asian communities because we recognize that a spectrum of communities are affected by Islamophobia.

 As Namira Islam, Community Engagement Director of Community Engagement for RTF grantee organization the Muslim Anti-Racism Collaborative (MuslimARC) explains, liberal or progressive actors can knowingly or unknowingly perpetuate Islamophobic tropes.
 This includes, in some cases, progressives’ embrace of anti-Muslim actors under the guise of feminism.